KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Migrator

 * Migrator will create database foreign keys by default
-* Migrator is more independent, many API renamed to provide better support for each database with unified API interfaces
+* Migrator is more independent, many APIs renamed to provide better support for each database with unified API interfaces
 * AutoMigrate will alter column's type if its size, precision, nullable changed
 * Support Checker through tag `check`
 * Enhanced tag setting for `index`